 In America, cities are growing and urban centers are getting bigger and bigger.
-In this video, Dhati Lewis explains some of the misconceptions of urban ministry and what this evolving “new urban” will mean for the Church.
+In this video, author and Lead Pastor, Dhati Lewis, explains some of the misconceptions of urban ministry and what this evolving “new urban” will mean for the Church.

 The video is above and the entire transcript is below.